activeloopai/snark-doc/docs/source/index.md

 snark up -f mnist.yml
 ```

-Snark up starts the experiment described Yaml file.
-It will spin up a cluster with 1 k80 GPU.
+Snark up starts the experiment described by the yaml file.
+It spins up a cluster with 1 K80 GPU.
-Workflows can be of different nature: sing GPU training, distributed training, hyperparameter search.
+In general workflows executed by snark can be of different nature:
+- single-GPU ML training
+- distributed ML training
+- hyperparameter search

 **Step 5** List Experiments